 Since each person’s risk and comfort level varies, refrain from hugging or shaking hands with anyone unless you have mutual consent.

 Church members are welcome in the building and grounds.
 Please ensure that you and each member of your group signs in and out when in the building.
 Sing in sheets are located in the office and far south back door.

 Food and Drink

-The coffee bar and church kitchen are closed for member use.
-Head Start uses the kitchen and bathrooms following COVID protocols.
+The coffee bar and church kitchen is open for member use.

 Sanitizing supplies are provided in bathrooms.
 Please sanitize (spray and wipe down) surfaces after using the bathroom.